MertSAP/capbuilder/README.md

 - AI Data Generation
 - Downloading a zip of all generation code including a fiori elements application
 - Live Preview of your application
-- Downloading your tempalte file to share with othes.
+- Downloading your template file to share with othes.

 Through the User Interface the following aspects of a Service/Application can be modelled: